-I have appreciated the work that the Gospel Reformation Network is doing in the PCA.
-It is biblically faithful and confessional robust, while being tailored to the PCA’s context.
-Below are five areas that I believe that in my own life and ministry, and the ministry of the EPC, could benefit from in a similar way.
+I appreciate the work that the Gospel Reformation Network is doing in the PCA.
+It is biblically faithful and confessionally robust, while being tailored to the PCA’s context.
+Below are five areas that I believe my own life and ministry, and the ministry of the EPC, could benefit from a similar reformational spirit.
 Maybe one day this could serve as a platform for a similar network in the EPC.
+Posts related to the project can be found here.

 Mission: to cultivate a charitably robust ministerial and theological practice that grows deeply into the EPC’s Reformed heritage.